Rob Fazio, PhD Builds Resilience In People and Organizations:

 “DURING TIMES OF ADVERSITY AND CHANGE, WHEN THERE’S SO MUCH PRESSURE, WE CREATE STORIES THAT ARE MORE NEGATIVE THAN THE ACTUAL STORY.”

-My interview with Rob Fazio will be of benefit to you want:
+My interview with Rob will be of benefit if you want:

 - A structure for understanding what drives your people to better motivate them